NCAR/climate-primer-water/doc/ch6_downscaling.rst

 are used as boundary conditions for the RCMs.
 The advantage of pre-bias correction is that it ensures the inputs fed into the RCMs are already adjusted for biases, which can lead to more accurate boundary conditions and potentially more accurate downscaled outputs.
-This method helps in aligning the large-scale drivers with observed data, which can be particularly beneficial in regions where the RCMs' performance is highly sensitive to the accuracy of the boundary conditions.
+This method helps align the large-scale drivers with observed data, which can be particularly beneficial in regions where the RCMs' performance is highly sensitive to the accuracy of the boundary conditions.
 For example, many GCMs have too much moisture along the west coast of North America.
 This